 AU Library offers a Food for Fines program once a year: around Thanksgiving through the end of the fall semester.
 This offers patrons the opportunity to pay off a maximum of $20.00 in fines on AU items with food that AU will donate to a local food bank.
 Fines accrued on consortium loan items are not eligible.

 Books on Demand

 The Books on Demand program is available to AU students, staff, and faculty.
-When you find a book in the catalog that you'd like pulled, click on the yellow square marked "Request through Consortium Loan Services" to the right of the record.
+When you find a book in the catalog that you'd like pulled, click on the red "Request" button in the upper-right corner of the record.
 If the book is available at American, the request will be sent to us first, we'll pull the book, and hold it in your name.
 If for some reason we are unable to find the book here, we'll move the request along to one of the other library consortium schools who will send the book here for your use.

 When Requested Items are Available for Pickup

 When books that you've requested are available (AU books and items requested through CLS an ILL), they are held at the Borrowing Desk for pickup.
 Please see Interlibrary Loan/Document Delivery for more information about requesting materials through consortium and interlibrary loan.

 If you would like an AU book that is currently checked-out to another borrower, you may place a hold or recall on that item here.
 Note: As an AU student, staff, or faculty member, it is usually more expeditious to place a consortium loan request through the WRLC Catalog if there is an available copy within the WRLC (2 – 3 business days); interlibrary loan is also an option (arrival in 10 business days on average).

 Books not on the Shelf or Marked Unavailable in the Catalog